Our scholarship and awards are given to honour the hard work and dedication of people who support Indigenous children and their families in BC.

 Mary Thomas Memorial ECE Scholarship

-Each year, BCACCS offers one $1000 scholarship for eligible Basic ECE students and one $1500 scholarship for eligible Post-Basic ECE students.
+This scholarship was created in honour and in fond memory of a highly respected Neskonlith Elder, Mary Thomas.
+Each year, the BC Aboriginal Child Care Society (BCACCS) offers one $1000 scholarship for eligible Basic ECE students and one $1500 scholarship for eligible Post-Basic ECE students.

-The scholarship is generally opens in May and closes at the end of July.
+The scholarship is now open and will close at the end of July.
 Find out how to apply.

 The Mary Thomas Memorial ECE Scholarship is presented by the BC Aboriginal Child Care Society thanks to the support of the Ministry of Children and Family Development.